Comparing credit cards with no annual fee

 “Yearly fees prevent consumers from buying what they really want,” says Julie Pukas, head of U.S. Bankcard and Merchant Solutions at TD Bank.
-She notes that millennials spend significantly more on dining than other consumers – TD Bank’s 2019 Consumer Spending index found that millennials spend annually almost $1,000 more on dining than Baby Boomers and more than $500 than Gen Xers.
+She notes that millennials spend significantly more with their card than other consumers – TD Bank’s 2020 Retail Experience Index found that millennials are making an average of 1.5 more major purchases annually than other generations.

 “Some consumers may save their credit card rewards points so that they can pay off their annual fee,” says Pukas.
 “By switching to a card with no yearly fee, they can put those rewards to something they really want, like flights, dining out and more.”

 The trick is to identify whether one suits your lifestyle.
 Here, we look at:

 Why it’s the best no annual fee credit card for unlimited earning potential